Main content

 Research interests

-- With Juan Camilo Cárdenas, Stefanie Engel, and Ann-Kathrin Koessler.
-"Prosocial Behavior and Collective Action for Water Management in Peru.
-A participatory intervention based on economic games and economic experiments."
-Funded by the Alexander von Humboldt Foundation for the Alexander von Humboldt Professorship in Environmental Economics at the University of Osnabrück (Germany).
-Complementary funding for the implementation of the planned multi-actor workshops was provided primarily by the GIZ Environmental Program in Peru (Pro Ambiente), the MERESE-FIDA project, and the Institute of Nature, Earth and Energy (INTE) at the Pontificia Universidad Católica del Perú (PUCP).
-The Nor Yauyos Cochas Protected Landscape Area Management Committee (RPNYC), L+1, the Steering Committee for the Creation of the Cañete River Water Resources Council, and CELEPSA provided additional logistical support for the workshops we conducted in the Lima region.
-Video of the multi-actor workshop (Spanish).
+With Juan Camilo Cárdenas, Stefanie Engel, and Ann-Kathrin Koessler.
+“Prosocial behaviour and collective action for water management in Peru.
+A participatory intervention based on economic games and economic experiments”.
+Funding provided by the Alexander von Humboldt-Foundation for the Alexander von Humboldt-Professorship of Environmental Economics at the Osnabrück University (Germany).
+Complementary funding to carry out the planned multi-actor workshops was primarly provided by the Environmental Program of GIZ in Peru (Pro Ambiente); the MERESE-FIDA project and the Institute for Nature, Earth and Energy (INTE) at the Pontificia Universidad Católica del Perú (PUCP).
+The management committee of the Nor Yauyos Cochas Landscape Reserve (RPNYC), L+1, the steering committee for the formation of the Cañete River Water Resource Council and CELEPSA provided additional logistical support for the workshops we conductd in the Lima region.
+Video of the multi-actor workship (Spanish)

-- Between 2012 and 2013, together with Juan Camilo Cárdenas and Angelika Rettberg: a study of the political decision-making process in mining in Colombia between the end of the 20th and the 21st century.
-This project was funded by the Vice-Presidency for Research and the Vice-Dean for Research and Graduate Studies at the Faculty of Social Sciences of the Universidad de los Andes.
+Between 2012 and 2013, together with Juan Camilo Cárdenas and Angelika Rettberg: A study of the mining policy-making process in Colombia between the end of the 20th Century and the 21st Century.
+This project was funded by the Vice – Presidency for Research and the Vice – Dean for Research and Graduate Studies at the School of Social Sciences, Universidad de los Andes.

-- Between 2012 and 2013, with Angelika Rettberg: a study of the relationship between gold mining, armed conflict and crime in Colombia in the 21st century.
-Century.
+Between 2012 and 2013, together with Angelika Rettberg: A study on the relationship between gold mining, armed conflict and criminality in Colombia in the 21st Century.
 Funded by the Center for Studies on Security and Drugs (CESED), Universidad de los Andes.

 Publications